maxgamertyper/ImageToUnicodeV2/README.md

 # ImageToUnicodeV2
- Converts images to unicode characters in a specific font
+Converts images to Unicode characters in a specific font Check releases for the fat jar and the bat file to run it